Hanghill, Tring, Hertfordshire, HP23

 History & Heritage

 The oldest part of the property dates back to the early 17th century with a date of 1602 found carved in one roof beam.
 The oldest section was originally the estate carpenter’s house and what is now the drawing room was originally a workshop.
-It is thought that the fireplace and chimney in this room were added at a later date.
-The vendors have lived in the house for nearly 57 years and have extended and improved it over the years including refitting the kitchen, bespoke cabinetry in several rooms, adding a timber framed family room and a principal bedroom with en suite bathroom, and building the detached annexe.
+It is thought that the fireplace and chimney in this room are later additions.
+The vendors have lived in the house for nearly 57 years and have extended and improved it over the years including refitting the kitchen, adding bespoke cabinetry in several rooms, and adding a timber framed family room and a principal bedroom with en suite bathroom.
+They also built the detached annexe which provides more than 1,400 sq. ft. of additional accommodation which can be used for leisure and entertainment or could be used as self-contained accommodation for extended family or guests.

 Principal Reception Rooms